 - I quit university because I couldn't face doing something I wasn't passionate about any longer.
 I decided to stop forcing it and left to create my own business.

-- In 2010, I created a product called Backlink Battleplan.
-It was my first self-created prouduct and it sold over 2,000 copies, bringing in 6 figures in revenue.
+- In 2010, I created my first online course.
+It sold over 2,000 copies, bringing in 6 figures in revenue.

 - I co-founded SwissMadeMarketing (creators of SECockpit) with Sam Hänni.
 We took the product from zero to the 7-figure revenue mark in 15 months.

 - I started Thrive Themes together with Paul McCarthy.
-This company produces conversion focused WordPress tools such as Thrive Content Builder and Thrive leads and we've reached more than 30,000 customers with these products.
+This company produces conversion focused WordPress tools such as Thrive Architect, Thrive Leads and Thrive Quiz Builder and we've reached more than 40,000 customers with these products.

 - I created many smaller software businesses around WordPress plugins such as Hybrid Connect, Viral Quiz Builder, WP Sharely and others.
-I also created many other information products before starting Thrive Themes, but the older products have all been discontinued.
+I also sold many other courses, had an ecommerce business and have dabbled in countless businesses and business models over the years.